 Average Auto Loan Rates by Credit Score

-Because FICO doesn’t share or sell the FICO Auto Score to consumers, it’s only possible to show the average auto loan rates using a typical credit score.
+Because FICO doesn’t share or sell the FICO Auto Score to consumers, it’s only possible to show the average auto loan interest rates using a typical credit score.

 It’s not as accurate as the credit score used by those in the auto industry.
 However, it gives you a close approximation of the average interest rate when purchasing a car.